ephemer4l/HEonGPU/docs/user_guide.rst

     decryptor.decrypt(ctxt_squared, ptxt_squared);
     std::vector<double> output_vec;
     encoder.decode(ptxt_squared, output_vec);
-    //... (code to print the resulting vector, which will be approximately {9.869, 7.388, 2.618})...
+    //... (code to print the resulting vector)...

 Parameter Selection Guide
 -------------------------

 Choosing the right encryption parameters is crucial for balancing security, performance, and computational depth.
+The library's design philosophy is for the user to explicitly configure all parameters at the ``Context`` level before any keys are generated.

-* **Security Level**: The library was developed and tested for a 128-bit security level, which is the standard for most modern applications.
+* **Security Level**: The library is designed for a 128-bit security level.
 * **Polynomial Modulus Degree (N)**: This parameter is the primary driver of security and performance.
-Larger values of N provide more security and a larger "noise budget" (allowing for more computations), but at a significant performance cost.
-The prototype versions of the library focused on power-of-two values for N such as 4096, 8192, 16384, and 32768.
-These are recommended starting points.
+Larger values of N provide more security and a larger "noise budget" but at a significant performance cost.
+Power-of-two values for N (e.g., 4096, 8192, 16384) are recommended starting points.
-* **Coefficient Modulus (q)**: This is a chain of prime numbers.
-The size and number of these primes determine the computational depth of the circuit you can evaluate.
-A larger total bit-size for q allows for more sequential multiplications before the noise overwhelms the signal.
-The library's use of the Residue Number System (RNS) makes operations with multiple coefficient moduli highly suitable for parallelization on the GPU.

-For newcomers, it is highly recommended to start with the pre-defined parameter sets available in the library or to use the parameters from the tutorial examples.
+* **Coefficient Modulus (q)**: This is a chain of prime numbers that determines the computational depth.
+* **Plaintext Modulus (t)**: For the BFV scheme, this defines the size of the integer message space.
+* **Bootstrapping Mode**: For schemes that support it (CKKS, TFHE), the specific bootstrapping mode (e.g., regular, slim, bit, or gate) must be selected during context creation.
+* **Key-Switching Mode**: Settings for key-switching, such as digit decomposition, are also fixed when the context is created.

+This explicit setup ensures that the user has full control and awareness of the active parameters, as the system will not silently reconfigure them.